syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

     ![Control Panel](WebInstaller/Step-by-Step-Installation_img19.png)

-	N> Starting with the version v18.1 (2020 Volume 1 release), Syncfusion started providing separate entry in windows control panel for Essential Studio.

 ## Uninstallation

 Syncfusion WinUI installer can be uninstalled in two ways

-    -  Uninstall using the Syncfusion WinUI installer
+    -  Uninstall the WinUI using the Syncfusion WinUI web installer
-    -  Uninstalling from Windows Control Panel
+    -  Uninstall the WinUI from Windows Control Panel

 1. Follow either one of the option below to uninstall Syncfusion Essential Studio WinUI installer.

-    **Option 1: Uninstall using the Syncfusion WinUI installer**
+    **Option 1: Uninstall the WinUI using the Syncfusion WinUI web installer**

     Syncfusion provides the option to uninstall platforms of the same version directly from the Web Installer application.
 Select the platforms to be uninstalled from the list, and Web Installer will uninstall them one by one.